 v.
 License-exempt non-CCDF providers.
-Describe the quality information: Dui Deletive skild some musuidens vi.
+Describe the quality information: E .
+B. a. a. a. a. a. vi.
 Relative child care providers.
 Describe the quality information: vii.
 Other.
 Describe 2.3.7 Lead Agencies must post monitoring and inspection rep oorts on the consumer education website for each licensed provider and for each no n-relative provider eligible to provide CCDF services.
-These reports must include the re- sults of required annual monitoring visits, and visits due to major substantiated comp plaints about a provider's failure to comply with health and safety requirements and child care policies.
-A full report covers everything in the monitoring visit, including are - compliance.
-If the state does not produce any reports that inc • the website must include information about all areas covered by a monitoring visit (e.g., by posting a blank checklist used by monitors).
-The reports must be in plain language or provide a plain language summary, as defined by the state or territory, and be timely to ensure that the results of the rep understood by parents when they are deciding on a child care provider.
-Lead Agencies must post at least 3 years of reports.
-Certify by responding to the questions below: Effective Date: 10/01/2021 information about all areas covered by a monitoring visit posted separately on the ii.
+These reports must include the re- sults of required annual monitoring visits, and visits due to major substantiated comp plaints about a provider's failure to comply with health and safety requirements and ch report covers everything in the monitoring visit, including are - compliance.
+If the state does not produce any reports that inc • the website must include information about all areas covered by posting a blank checklist used by monitors).
+The reports must be in plain language or provide a plain language summary, as defined by the state or territory, and be timely to ensure that the results of the rep understood by parents when they are deciding on a child care propost at least 3 years of reports. vider.
+Lead Agencies must Certify by responding to the questions below: Effective Date: 10/01/2021 information about all areas covered by a monitoring visit posted separately on the ii.
 Monitoring reports that include areas of non-compliance only, with a.
 Does the Lead Agency post? (check one):